tytydraco/yessleep/out/The_Last_Days_of_John_Rot.md

 “Do you have an appointment?” she asked, eyeing me up and down.

 “No, I'm not a patient here.
 He's an old friend, I wanted to consult him about one of my own patients.”
-The receptionist chewed on the end of her own for a moment.
+The receptionist chewed on the end of her pen for a moment.

 “What's your name?”